elo-enterprises/k8s-tools/docs/api/README.md

-e docker.* targets cover a few helpers for working with docker.
+he docker.* targets cover a few helpers for working with docker.

-is interface is deliberately minimal, focusing on verbs like 'stop' and 'stat' more than verbs like 'build' and 'run'.
+his interface is deliberately minimal, focusing on verbs like 'stop' and 'stat' more than verbs like 'build' and 'run'.
 That's because containers that are managed by docker compose are preferred, but some ability to work with inlined Dockerfiles for simple use-cases is supported.
 See stream.pygmentize for an example.

-CS:
+OCS:

 `[1]`: https://github.com/elo-enterprises/k8s-tools/docs/api#api-docker